vrsreeganesh/vrsreeganesh.github.io/README.md

 The objectives involve the creation of signal simulation pipelines to mimic the signals received by the uniform-linear-arrays of the AUV in a real underwater environment, imaging pipeline to produce acoustic images from the simulated signals using beamforming techniques, and a control pipeline that takes the acoustic images and produce state-to-action mappings to control the AUV.

-The project is written in C++ (with LibTorch as primary library) and  is currently under development, but you can explore its progress at [AUV Repository](https://github.com/vrsreeganesh/AUV/tree/main).
+The project is written in C++ (with STL as primary library) and  is currently under development, but you can explore its progress at [AUV Repository](https://github.com/vrsreeganesh/AUV/tree/main).